 Fruit for the picking

 There is a little known secret in the Top of the South - Free Food for the picking.
 Yes, fruit trees are now being grown in public places, parks and schools, for us to enjoy.
 Over the past 20 years the Councils in the Top of the South have planted hundreds of fruit and nut trees in publicly accessible places.
-This is the product of several initiatives over the years, and while local councils naturally reap the kudos, credit belongs to several caring and very creative individuals.
+This is the product of several initiatives over the years and, while local councils naturally reap the kudos, credit belongs to several caring and very creative individuals.

 Fruit trees in public spaces offer a myriad of benefits.
 Most obvious is making natural healthy food available to all.
-In fact, one initiative, Open Orchards, was initiated by the Nutrition and Activities Programme (NPA) of the Nelson Marlborough District Health Board (NMHDB) to fight obesity.
+In fact, one initiative, Open Orchards, was initiated by the Nutrition and Activities Programme (NPA) of the Nelson Marlborough District Health Board (NMDHB) to fight obesity.
 The NPA identified obesity as an epidemic.
 Open Orchards is one element in turning around this epidemic, and the district is the first in New Zealand, and one of the first in the world, to adopt such a holistic long term approach.

 Hand in hand with the strategy is education and community involvement.
 Open Orchards works with schools and pre-schools, offering fruit trees and helping them build vegetable gardens.
 In addition, these hands-on learning experiences extend to healthy meal preparation, thus establishing comprehensive life-long healthy eating attitudes.